christophgil/bash_return/motivation.md

   - The code is verbose.
   - Code checking tools like shellcheck report  false warnings:

-     + warning: RETURN_from_my_func appears unused.
-Verify use (or export if used externally).
-[SC2034]
+     + RETURN_from_my_func appears unused.
-     + warning: value is referenced but not assigned.
-[SC2154]
+     + value is referenced but not assigned.

 Apparently, it is not easily possible to get a satisfactory solution at shell script level.

-Therefore the bashbuiltin has been developed.
+Therefore the extension  has been implemented as a bash-builtin in C.